jdunkerley/jdunkerley/virtual-machines-in-the-clouds.md

-# Virtual Machines in the Clouds
+# Virtual Machines in the Clouds: AWS, Azure and GCP

 As I have ended up doing some work in AWS, Azure and now GCP as well; I thought I would write a quick post comparing the experience of building a simple web hosting site on each of them.
-There are other cloud providers but the market share of the these three is huge:
+There are other cloud providers but the market share of these three is huge.
+I don't have experience of the Alibaba cloud (the other major player) so won't cover that here.
+The chart below shows the market share according to [Gartner](https://www.gartner.com/en/newsroom/press-releases/2019-07-29-gartner-says-worldwide-iaas-public-cloud-services-market-grew-31point3-percent-in-2018) in 2017 and 2018:

 -- To Do: Some Market Share Viz --